 In Table 3 we have replaced the commercialisation index by the share of cereal production based on the five-year average panel and a system GMM (without the fragility index) for all developing areas, Asia, Latin America, and Sub-Saharan Africa.
-In Case 1 of Table 3 for all developing areas, while agricultural openness remains positive and significant, cereal share is also positive and significant, implying that the higher serial production will improve the broad measure of agricultural productivity in terms of log agricultural value added per worker.
+In Case 1 of

+Table 3 for all developing areas, while agricultural openness remains positive and significant, cereal share is also positive and significant, implying that the higher cereal production will improve the broad measure of agricultural productivity in terms of log agricultural value added per worker.
 This is due to the positive effect of crop share in Sub-Saharan Africa and Latin America (Cases 3 and 4), while it is negative and significant for Asia (Case 2) where cereal production has become mature and shift to non-cereal production is more important.
-In disaggregated cases, agricultural openness is positive and significant only for Latin America.
-In all the regional regressions where System GMM is applied, standard errors are based on the robust estimator for the small sample in regional regressions (Windmeijer, 2005).
+In disaggregated cases, agricultural openness is positive and significant only for Latin America, reflecting the possibility that the role of openness matters more in countries with higher GDP per capita and at a higher level of structural transformation.
+In all the regional regressions where system GMM is applied, standard errors are based on the robust estimator for the small sample in regional regressions (Windmeijer, 2005).